orbitalviolet/GTFO-ThloatereGearMod/README.md

 - Reload time: 2.4s
 - Damage falloff: 40 ~ 125

+### Chain Boltthrower

+*Rather conveniently, the same comment that inspired the Boltthrower also suggested the idea of a low RoF high damage machinegun-type weapon with an agonizingly slow charge-up time.
+Fullauto'ing the Boltthrower and upscaling the stats made this one pretty easy to make, but the cursed 1+1 or 2 breakpoint on Strikers from the Battle Rifle had to be kept to avoid completely overshadowing the Specialist weapons...
+The magazine size and Striker two-shot are a resurrection of the Alpha 1 Machinegun, and the design is just a GTFO'd Heavy Bolter...*

+- Fully automatic
+- Damage: 13.31
+- Precision multiplier: 0.5x
+- Stagger multiplier: 1.51x
+- Magazine size: 15
+- Ammo reserves: 95
+- Rounds per second: 4.2
+- Reload time: 2.9s
+- Damage falloff: 20 ~ 65
+- Piercing: 1

 ### Accelerator Rifle

 *Killzone fans rejoice!
 The Accelerator Rifle is the vanilla Burst Cannon brought back as a more specialised weapon that demands the user flick a burst over crowds to annihilate them en masse, while also being able to provide ammo-hungry but time-efficient emergency removal of big enemies.*